 The Cost of Substance Abuse

 Employers who choose not to implement drug testing policies in the workplace are putting their employees and company at significant risks, and those risks come at a cost.
-With substance abuse expected to rise, employers can build a safe working environment and avoid the costs associated with substance abuse, such as higher insurance premiums, employee turnover, absenteeism, increase in accidents, workers compensation claims, and errors, and reduced employee productivity.
+With substance abuse expected to rise, employers can build a safe working environment and avoid the costs associated with substance abuse, such as higher insurance premiums, employee turnover, absenteeism, increase in accidents, workers' compensation claims, errors, and reduced employee productivity.

 To determine how much you can save by implementing a proper drug and alcohol testing policy, use DISA's Drug Test Calculator for a custom estimate.
 DISA’s Drug Test Calculator uses the historical 12-24 months of drug test data in safety-sensitive industries (Oil & Gas, Chemical, Industrial) to forecast the positivity rates for a company as they begin drug testing.